cypreess/corpora/README.txt

 A single corpus is represented as a directory in the filesystem, containing corpus chunk files, a config file, and index files.
 Corpora supports corpus file chunking, what make it possible to use it with no limit corpus size.

-Corpus chunks (storing raw text & headers) are human readable (but not editable due to index design).
+Corpus chunks (storing raw text and headers) are human readable (but not editable due to index design).

 Quickstart
 ----------